 From Data Engineer

-AI engineers use your data but earn 30-50% more than you do.
+The AI engineers querying your warehouse take home 30 to 50 percent more than you do.

 The World-Class AI Engineer Cohort